Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 10 Report.md

 One future direction is to improve the model’s adaptability further by refining the use of variables and knowledge retrieval.
 For example, enabling the agent to recognize changes in my research focus or new professional achievements over time could make it a continuously evolving digital twin.
 This would be especially useful in professional settings where maintaining up-to-date personal data is crucial for networking and collaboration.

 Suppose in the future I transition into a new research area such as neuroinformatics.
 With an adaptive knowledge base, the model could update its responses based on this new focus area, allowing it to accurately reflect changes in my career trajectory.

-Experiment 1: Basic GPT response without instructions, showing generic answers.
-Experiment 2: Response using instructional prompts to represent me as Jingru Zhang.
-Experiment 3: Example response that utilizes the personalized knowledge base.
-Experiment 4: Context-specific answer using dynamic variables (e.g., confirming my current studies at Berkeley in 2024).
-Sketches, Drawings, and Diagrams:
-Use the System Architecture Diagram to explain how different components interact to process questions.
-Additionally, add the System Process Diagram to illustrate the decision-making flow within the MINI ME agent.
-These diagrams provide a visual representation of the system’s evolution from a basic LLM to a context-sensitive agent.